Bernama: Incidents

-On 22 August 1992, a bomb hoax, is said to be a fake call, made through a phone call by a man, saying that the bomb will exploded at Bernama's office, causing the news agency's operations interrupted for 90 minutes.
-All Bernama's staffs returned to work after the bomb disposal unit made an inspection and not found any explosives.
+On 22 August 1992, a bomb hoax at Bernama's office caused the news agency's operations to be interrupted for 90 minutes.
+All of Bernama's staff returned to work after the bomb disposal unit made an inspection and did not find any explosives.

-In 2009, Bernama's headquarters in Jalan Tengku Putra Semerak, Kuala Lumpur was broken into by the thieves in an incident took place on 11 March.
-The total loss due to the incident is estimated at RM25,000.
+In 2009, Bernama's headquarters in Jalan Tengku Putra Semerak, Kuala Lumpur was broken into by the thieves in an incident that took place on 11 March.
+The total loss due to the incident was estimated at RM25,000.

-In January 2011, a Bernama cameraman was allegedly punched, threatened to be thrown away from the 3rd floor of the Terminal Bersepadu Selatan-Bandar Tasik Selatan and being soaked in a lake by the group of men who identified themselves as the terminal's auxiliary police.
-Following the incident, the suspects were arrested by the police to assist investigation.
+In January 2011, a Bernama cameraman was allegedly punched, threatened to be thrown from the 3rd floor of the Terminal Bersepadu Selatan-Bandar Tasik Selatan and being soaked in a lake by a group of men who identified themselves as the terminal's auxiliary police.
+Following the incident, the suspects were arrested.

 On 30 August 2013, Bernama's Terengganu bureau office in Jalan Sultan Sulaiman was robbed after Muslims performed their Friday prayers.
-In a 2:45 pm incident, two laptops and a BlackBerry phone was missing, believed to be taken away by a big-sized men based on a CCTV recording.
+In a 2:45 pm incident, two laptops and a BlackBerry phone were missing, believed to be taken away by a large man based on a CCTV recording.